-The permits required in:
+The permits required are:

 - 1. Soil Erosion Plat:

 - a.)
-Land Disturbing permit;
+Land Disturbing permit.

 - 2. Preliminary Plat:

 - 3. Final Plat

 - 4. Access permit:

-- 5. Building permit:

-- 6. Mobile Home Park certificate:
+- 5. Mobile Home Park certificate:

-- 7. Septic Tank permit:
+- 6. RV Park Certificate

-S5.103 Powers of Land Development Officer-Enforcement of the Ordinance: Enforcement of the within ordinance shall be the responsibility of the Fannin County Land Development Office.
+S5.103 Powers of Land Development Officer-Enforcement of the Ordinance: Enforcement of the within ordinance shall be the responsibility of the Fannin County Land Development Officer.
 The Fannin County Land Development Officer shall have the authority to enter, at reasonable times, upon any property, public or private.
-For the purpose of inspecting said site for conducting such investigations as may be deemed reasonably necessary to carry out his/her duties.
-The Land Development Officer shall provide his/her name and position to any owner present and state his/her purpose or in the event that no owner is present, to the supervisor of the project, if present.
+Inspecting said site for conducting such investigations as may be deemed reasonably necessary to conduct his/her duties.
+The Land Development Officer shall provide his/her name and position to any owner present and state his/her purpose or, if no owner is present, to the supervisor of the project, if present.

-S5.104 Non Compliance:
+S5.104 Non-Compliance:

 a.)
-Notification: In the event that the Fannin County Land Development Officer determines that there has been a violation of the within Ordinance, he shall so notify the property owner of the violation.
+Notification: If the Fannin County Land Development Officer determines that there has been a violation of the within Ordinance, they shall notify the property owner of the violation.
 Said notification shall be provided verbally if the owner is present at the time that the violation is identified.
-Said notification shall be supplied by means of a telephone call in the event that the owner is not present.
+Said notification shall be supplied by means of a telephone call if the owner is not present.
 Said notification shall be supplemented by a written notification to the owner forwarded to the name on the building permit, preliminary plat or as appearing on the tax records of the Tax Assessors of Fannin County, Georgia.
 Said notice shall be forwarded via certified mail, return receipt requested.
 A log of verbal or telephone notices shall be maintained by said office.
 A copy of any notification, together with the receipt for mailing and receipt of claiming of certified mail shall be maintained by the Office.
-In the event that any mailing is returned unclaimed the same shall be maintained by the Office unopened, as the same was returned from the United States Post Office.
+If any mailing is returned unclaimed the same shall be maintained by the Office unopened, as the same was returned from the United States Post Office.